Improwised/kb.repairrabbit.github.io/content/inventory/how-to-edit-product.md

-Go to "master management"
+"Master management"
 ![How to edit products?](/images/inventory/how_can_i_edit_product/go_to_master_management.png)

-"search & select product"
+"Search & select product"
 ![How to edit products?](/images/inventory/how_can_i_edit_product/search_the_product.png)

-click "edit"
+"Edit"
 ![How to edit products?](/images/inventory/how_can_i_edit_product/click_edit.png)

-edit the information you need to change or update & click "save"
+edit the information you need to change or update & "save"
 ![How to edit products?](/images/inventory/how_can_i_edit_product/edit_the_details_and_save.png)